crate/crate/README.rst

 That is certainly not all Crate offers to you.
 Take a look at the documentation found under the ``docs`` directory or visit `https://docs.crate.io/ <https://docs.crate.io/>`_.
-If you already installed Crate you can also use the documentation it was shipped with `http://localhost:4200/_plugin/docs/ <http://localhost:4200/_plugin/docs/>`_.
+If you already installed Crate you can also use the documentation it was shipped with available via `http://localhost:4200/_plugin/docs/ <http://localhost:4200/_plugin/docs/>`_.

 Managing data
 -------------

 There are several different ways to manage data in Crate.

 - The `admin interface <http://localhost:4200/admin`>_
 - Python client (``pip install crate``)
   - The python client also comes with the `crash`. crash is a command-line